ANDREI CERVANTES

 THE APPROACH

-Crafted and executed new human-centric Enterprise Design Thinking activities to bring absolute clarity around the problem, understand the sustainability ecosystem (who, exactly, cares?), identify specific issues to address, establish opportunities for collaboration, and map out immediate next steps.
+Crafted new Enterprise Design Thinking activities to bring absolute clarity around the problem, understand the sustainability ecosystem (who, exactly, cares?), identify specific issues to address, establish opportunities for collaboration, and map out next steps.

 THE OUTCOME